rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Knowledge of these concepts is a prerequisite.
 Prerequisites are an important caveat and one that ends up being contentious.

 _side_note_start
-**Prerequisites:** Working on a project code will reinforce knowledge of programming concepts (psychologist call something similar a [_add_blank_target worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning new concepts ideally needs to happen outside of project work.
+**Prerequisites:** Working on a project code will reinforce knowledge of programming concepts (psychologists call something similar a [_add_blank_target worked-example effect](https://en.wikipedia.org/wiki/Worked-example_effect)) but, for a working programmer, learning new concepts ideally needs to happen outside of project work.
 In reality, there is no time for this.
 Also, available programming concepts are limited not only by what the developer and the team know, but also by what is supported by the PL (programming language).
 Developer backgrounds and what is supported in a PL vary a great deal.
 Thus, the list of prerequisites that can go into a programming project is limited.
 _side_note_end